 The Process of Getting Your Special Piece Framed

-What you can expect to happen when you bring your art or memorabilia to Finer Frames.
+What you can expect when you bring your art or memorabilia to Finer Frames.

-If you haven’t had anything framed before it can be a daunting experience, so much choice!
-I want this to look really good but where do I begin?
+If you haven’t had anything framed before it can be a daunting experience, there is so much choice!
+You want this to look really good but where do you begin?

-We will greet you and ask “how can we help you?"
+We will greet you and ask “how can we help?”

-Here are a few things that will help you understand the process and allow you to get the best result from your framing experience.
+Here are a few things that will help you understand the process and allow you to get the best result.

 We are here to achieve the very best results.

-Your piece inevitably ends up on the big table where it is spread out and we may have to weigh it down at the corners, especially if it has been rolled up to travel!
+Your piece will end up on the big table.
+We might have to weigh it down at the corners, especially if it has been rolled up to travel!

-We will measure the artwork and usually ask the story of the piece.
-Besides just being interesting for us… there are some amazing stories…… it tells us a few things for example how old it is and its family history.
-In the case of a restoration, questions are quite specific about provenance, valuations etc.
+We will measure the artwork and ask the story of the piece.
+Besides just being interesting for us… there are some amazing stories… it tells us a few important things, including how old it is and its family history.
+In the case of a restoration, our questions are quite specific about provenance, valuations etc.

-We look at the art to assess all sorts of things, is it an oil, acrylic, watercolour, pastel, photo, print or needlework.
-Each of these have specific framing needs.
+We look at the art to assess all sorts of things.
+Is it an oil, acrylic, watercolour, pastel, photo, print or needlework.
+Each of these has its own framing needs.
 We also look at the condition of the piece and will point out any faults or areas that may need TLC before framing.
-Sometimes these small things can be repaired or minimised and we will offer that service if necessary.
+Sometimes these small things can be repaired or minimised, and we will offer that service if necessary.